Control Access and Usage of Product Data Across the Enterprise

-Organizations are looking for enterprise-level digital rights management (DRM) solutions which can work with any application, document or file, and protect data wherever it goes.
-It should be able to monitor critical data usage in real time.
+Organizations are looking for enterprise-level digital rights management (DRM) solutions that can work with any application, document or file, and protect data wherever it goes.
+It should be able to monitor critical data usage in real-time.
 The DRM solution should be dynamic in nature, enabling real-time decisions based on the most up to date factors.
-It should be transparent to end users without impacting productivity.
+It should be transparent to end-users without impacting productivity.
 All this at a lower total cost of ownership.

 Why Embrace Teamcenter Digital Rights Management?

 We introduced Teamcenter Digital Rights Management (Teamcenter DRM) to help you address these enterprise-level security challenges.

 Teamcenter DRM can help you protect your intellectual property (IP) data throughout its lifecycle (at rest, in motion, in use), inside as well as outside of your company.